jeffreyevans/measures/README.md

 4.  **Trend Analysis**

+Note; these processing steps are implementing in the tau_trend_analysis.R script are is written to be multi-threaded

     1. Subset timeseries data to pre and post interventions and growing seasons within each year for LAI and fCOV.

     2. Calculate the Kendall Tau, for each pixel timeseries, for the pre/post intervention timeseries

 5.  **Causal Model**

+Note; the causal model is implemented in the CausalForestModel.R script

     1. Stratify models by intervention unit and ecosystem type so, each model represents the ecosystem type within a given intervention unit.
 The esablished minimum sample size for a model is n=100